magosil86/getspres/README.md

 ## _getspres_ : _SPRE_ Statistics for Exploring Heterogeneity in Meta-Analysis

-One useful way of identifying overly influential outlier studies in meta-analyses and their direction of effect is through the calculation of SPRE (standardised predicted random-effects) statistics.
-These precision-weighted residuals can be used in genetic association meta-analyses, for example, to point out outlier sutides showing outsized effects that are likely to inflate genetic signals (average genetic effect estimates) at variants of interest.
+One useful way of identifying overly influential outlier studies in meta-analyses and their direction of effect is through the calculation of SPRE (standardised predicted random-effects) statistics. _SPRE_ statistics are precision-weighted residuals that capture the direction and extent to which genetic effects of different studies in a meta-analysis deviate from the average genetic effect at a variant of interest.
+Positive outliers have the potential to inflate average genetic effects in meta-analysis whilst negative outliers might lower or change the direction of effect.

-**_getspres_** facilitates calculation of _SPRE_ statistics in R and provides forest plots showing corresponding _SPRE_ statistic values for participating studies in meta-analyses.
+**_getspres_** facilitates calculation of _SPRE_ statistics in R and provides forest plots that show corresponding _SPRE_ statistic values for participating studies in meta-analyses.

 The advantage of using the **_getspres_** package is that it provides a quantitative and visual view of heterogeneity at individual genetic variants in meta-analyses.

 ### Installation